-- 6.1.1 The public authorities shall ensure that the provisions of CAR FAL continue to be implemented in the event an airport becomes privatized. - 6.1.2 The public authorities shall ensure that airport and aircraft operators provide for the expeditious processing of passengers, crew, baggage, cargo and mail. - 6.1.3 The public authorities shall ensure that efficient customs, immigration, quarantine and health border clearance services, as required, are provided at international airports. - 6.1.4 The public authorities, in consultation with airport operators, shall ensure that facilities and services provided at international airports are, where possible, flexible and capable of expansion to meet traffic growth, an increase in security requirements arising from increased threat, or other changes to support border integrity measures. - 6.1.6 The public authorities shall require that, in the planning of new facilities or major modifications to existing facilities, including cargo facilities, at international airports, the entity or entities responsible for such planning consult with public authorities, aircraft operators and appropriate bodies representing airport users, at the earliest stages of planning, as required. - 6.1.7 Aircraft operators should inform airport operators and relevant government agencies, in commercial confidence, of their service, schedule and fleet plans at the airport, to enable rational planning of facilities and services in relation to the traffic anticipated. - 6.1.8 The public authorities should ensure that where a passenger service charge, airport tax or other similar fee is levied at an international airport, direct collection from passengers is avoided wherever possible. - 6.1.9 The public authorities should, subject to relevant regulations and within the limitations established by the airport operator due to constraints caused by limited space or capacity, permit aircraft operators to choose how, and by whom, their ground handling operations should be carried out.
+- 6.1.1 The public authorities shall ensure that the provisions of CAR FAL continue to be implemented in the event an airport becomes privatized. - 6.1.2 [The public authorities should, in consultation with airport operators, ensure that the design, development and maintenance of facilities at international airports provide efficient and effective flow arrangements.] - 6.1.3 The public authorities shall ensure that airport and aircraft operators provide for the expeditious processing of passengers, crew, baggage, cargo and mail. - 6.1.4 The public authorities shall ensure that efficient customs, immigration, quarantine and health border clearance services, as required, are provided at international airports. - 6.1.5 The public authorities, in consultation with airport operators, shall ensure that facilities and services provided at international airports are, where possible, flexible and capable of expansion to meet traffic growth, an increase in security requirements arising from increased threat, or other changes to support border integrity measures. - 6.1.6 The public authorities should regularly assess the possibility of imminent public health threats at international airports as points of entry and ensure coordinated efforts to address such threats. - 6.1.7 [The public authorities shall require the entity or entities responsible for the planning of new facilities or major modifications to facilities, including cargo facilities at international airports to consult with public authorities, aircraft operators and appropriate bodies representing airport users, at the earliest stages of planning. - 6.1.8 Aircraft operators should inform airport operators and relevant government agencies, in commercial confidence, of their service, schedule and fleet plans at the airport, to enable rational planning of facilities and services]. - 6.1.9 The public authorities should ensure that where a passenger service charge, airport tax or other similar fee is levied at an international airport, direct collection from passengers is avoided wherever possible. - 6.1.10 The public authorities should, subject to relevant regulations and within the limitations established by the airport operator due to constraints caused by limited space or capacity, permit aircraft operators to choose how, and by whom, their ground handling operations should be carried out.